Rican7/define/README.md

 ### Configuration file

-A configuration file can be stored at `~/.define.conf.json` and **define** will automatically load the values specified there.
+A configuration file can be stored that **define** will automatically load the values from.

+The path of the configuration file to load can be specified via the `--config-file` flag.
+If no config file path is specified, **define** will search for a config file in your OS's standard config directory paths.
+While these paths are OS-specific, there are two locations that are searched for that are shared among all platforms:

+1. `$XDG_CONFIG_HOME/define/config.json` (This is only searched for when the `$XDG_CONFIG_HOME` env variable is set)
+2. `~/.define.conf.json` (Where `~` is equal to your `$HOME` or user directory for your OS)

 To print the default values of the configuration, simply use the `--print-config` flag.
 This can also be used to initialize a configuration file, for example: